FDSN/SeedLink/docs/protocol.rst

 BYE
     closes the connection.
 Used mainly for testing a SeedLink server with "telnet".

-USER name password {CAP:USER} |4|
+AUTH type argument_list {CAP:AUTH} |4|
-    simple authentication as an alternative to IP-based ACL.
+    authentication as an alternative to IP-based ACL.
 Successful authentication un-hides restricted stations/streams that the user is authorized to access.
 Responds with "OK" if authentication was successful, "ERROR" if authentication failed or command not supported.
-In any case, access to non-restricted stations is guaranteed.
-For security reasons, USER should be used with encrypted (SSL) connections only.
+In any case, access to non-restricted stations is granted.
+Type can be TOKEN or USERPASS, possibly more in the future.

-AUTH token {CAP:AUTH} |4|
-    reserved for token authentication.

 ACCEPT format_list |4|
     enables extended data mode. format_list is a space separated list of formats accepted by the client.
 Each element of the list is a number from 0 to 255.
 Some data may be available in multiple alternative formats; in this case, format_list should be interpreted as having decreasing priority and only data in the highest priority format should be sent to client.